 “In the end… It was not a GOD.
 ‘Twas a mortal.
 Named Jane.
-A woman who gave up everything in order to stop you.
+A woman who gave up everything to stop you.
 Remember THAT.”

 Of course, it is a complete guess whether any of these moments of awesomeness will ultimately make it into Thor: Love and Thunder.
 Given the success of Thor: Ragnarok it is easy to imagine Marvel giving Taika Waititi mostly free reign.
 With that kind of artistic freedom, it would be great to see him slip a few of these moments onto the final cut.
 What do you say Taika, are you game?

-Assistance on this piece provided by friend of the site James.
-Check ot his artwork Instagram here
+Assistance on this piece was provided by a friend of the site James.
+Check out his artwork on Instagram here

 Before you go, check out more great articles from the Screen Hub Entertainment family.